A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification: Introduction

 \item {\em Simplicity:} It should be {\em intuitive} and {\em easy} to use and interpret.

 \item {\em Generality:} It should be general-purpose, i.e., (i) {\em extensible} to an arbitrary number of classes and (ii) {\em customizable} to any application domain.

 \end{itemize}

-To meet the first design goal, we focus on scalar metrics such as \emph{Accuracy} (as opposed to graphical metrics such as ROC curves), as they are simpler, more commonly used, and scale well with increasing numbers of classes and models.
-To meet the second design goal, we target the more general $n$-ary classification problems (as opposed to binary), as well as providing the capability to flexibly adjust class weights to capture non-uniform importance criteria that may vary across application domains.
+To meet the first goal, we focus on scalar metrics such as \emph{Accuracy} (as opposed to graphical metrics such as ROC curves), as they are simpler, more commonly used, and scale well with increasing numbers of classes and models.
+To meet the second goal, we target the more general $n$-ary classification problems (as opposed to binary), as well as providing the capability to flexibly adjust class weights to capture non-uniform importance criteria that may vary across application domains.
 Note that we primarily focus on {\em Accuracy} as our base scalar metric in this paper, as it is seen as the de facto metric for classification problems \citep{Scikit}.
 However, our framework is general enough to be extended to other scalar metrics, such as {\em Precision} and {\em Recall}.
-Similarly, while we deeply examine two applications (log parsing and sentiment analysis) in this work, our framework in principle is generally applicable to any domain with imbalanced class and importance distributions.
+Similarly, while we deeply examine three use cases (log parsing, sentiment analysis, URL classification), our framework in principle is generally applicable to any domain with imbalanced class and importance distributions.

-In the rest of this paper, we first provide a brief overview of related work in Section~\ref{sec:relatedwork}.
-Section~\ref{sec:system} presents our new, class-weighted evaluation framework.
-In Section~\ref{sec:experiments}, we show the practical utility of our framework by applying it over three log parsing systems (Drain~\citep{he:2017:drain}, MoLFI~\citep{messaoudi:2018:molfi}, Spell~\citep{du:2016:spell, du:2018:spell}) using four real-world benchmarks~\citep{zhu:2019:icse}, as well as over a variety of deep learning models developed for sentiment analysis on a customer reviews dataset from Amazon \citep{ni:2019:ijcnlp}.
-Finally, we conclude the paper with a brief discussion of future directions.
+We first provide a brief overview of related work in Section~\ref{sec:relatedwork}.
+Section~\ref{sec:system} presents our new, skew-sensitive evaluation framework.
+In Section~\ref{sec:experiments}, we show the practical utility of our framework by applying it over: (i) three log parsing systems (Drain~\citep{he:2017:drain}, MoLFI~\citep{messaoudi:2018:molfi}, Spell~\citep{du:2016:spell, du:2018:spell}) using four real-world benchmarks~\citep{zhu:2019:icse}; (ii) a variety of deep learning models developed for sentiment analysis on a customer reviews dataset from Amazon \citep{ni:2019:ijcnlp}; and (iii) an industrial use case for URL classification with real classifiers and datasets from four cyber-security companies.
+Finally, we conclude in Section \ref{sec:conclusion}.